-Development of leadership skills and collaborative and communicative skills through group works and presentations

-- 3.5.
-Suggest two (2) alternative assessment strategies (for or as) to be used during the lesson. - Eg. Pre-test, short quizzes & group presentations.
-These could be added to students' subject portfolios. - 3.6.
-Identify the needed inclusive resources for teaching and learning of the concepts in both CoE and basic school classrooms. - E.g. Find out if there are any incidents of gender stereotyping or discrimination?
-If there are, material should be replaced or used as a basis for engendering a discussion. - 3.7.
-Have concrete plans for what you have agreed on to be done

-• concrete plans for what they have agreed on to be to achieving the LOs and LIs of the course manuals. done to achieve the LOs and LIs of the course manuals.
-4. Evaluation and review of session: Tutors should Identifying critical friends to observe lessons and report at next session.
+• support student teacher learning Resources: Iinks to the existing PD Themes, for example, action research, questioning and to other external reference material: literature, on web, Utube, physical resources, power point; how they should be used.
+Consideration needs to be given to local availability guidance on any power point presentations, TLM or other resources which need to be developed to support learning Tutors should be expected to have a plan for the next lesson for student teachers E.g. Development of leadership skills and collaborative and communicative skills through group works and presentations 3.5.
+Suggest two (2) alternative assessment strategies (for or as) to be used during the lesson.
+Eg. Pre-test, short quizzes & group presentations.
+These could be added to students' subject portfolios.
+3.6.
+Identify the needed inclusive resources for teaching and learning of the concepts in both CoE and basic school classrooms.
+E.g. Find out if there are any incidents of gender stereotyping or discrimination?
+If there are, material should be replaced or used as a basis for engendering a discussion.
+3.7.
+Have concrete plans for what you have agreed on to be done to achieving the LOs and LIs of the course manuals. • Evaluation and review of session: Tutors should Identifying critical friends to observe lessons and report at next session.
 Identifying and addressing any outstanding issues relating to the lesson/s for clarification 4.1.
-Ask tutors to identify a critical friend who took part in the PD session to sit in their class and report on observations made during next PD session.
-NOTE: Find out if anything relating to Lesson 10 needs to be discussed and clarified.
-4.1.
 Identify a critical friend who took part in the PD session to sit in your class during lesson and report on observations made during next PD session.
-15 mins Carmedian 4.2.
-Encourage tutors to read lesson 11 from the PD manual and find relevant materials for the next session.
 4.2.
 Read lesson 11 from the PD manual and find relevant materials for the next session.
+15 mins